dividuum/info-beamer/doc/manual.md

 each other and provides a clean environment to develop your code.
 If your node runs on your machine, you can be sure it'll run on any other `info-beamer`.

+External scripting is an important part of the `info-beamer`.
+It's perfectly valid to do part of your nodes logic in an external script (for example to fetch data from twitter), write the data to a file and use the `info-beamer` to visualize the content.
+Instead of files you can also use UDP, OSC or TCP to update you node from any language.

+### Where is the Windows/OSX version?

+There is none.
+The `info-beamer` is currently linux only.

 Contributing
 ============